MartynaBogdanska/STED-Speak-Polish/README.md

 * bootstrap - sass framework
 * node modules to run build scripts

-then in Terminal type:
+Type in Terminal following command:

 ### `gulp build`

-STED website will be ready to use under 'dist' folder.
+STED website will be built and all the files you will find under 'dist' folder.

 ## Author